odan/slim4-skeleton/docs/domain.md

 Here is the right place for complex **business logic** e.g. calculation, validation, transaction handling, file creation etc.
 Business logic is a step-up on complexity over CRUD (Create, Read, Update and Delete) operations.
-A service can be called directly from the action handler, a service, the console (CLI) and of course from a test.
+A service can be called directly from the action handler, a service, the console and from a test.

 ## Domain vs. Infrastructure